jbernec-zz/azure_site_recovery_repo/README.md

 4) Run the New-HyperVASRDeploymentv2.ps1 function.
 The function will provision a RG within a defined subscription.
 The function will call the Install-ASRProvider.psm1 module, which extracts the existing ".\AzureSiteRecoveryProvider.exe" and installs the ASR provider and Recovery services agent on the local Hyper-V host.

 Prerequisites:
-1) Ensure that the Install-ASRProvider.psm1 module is present on the local host machine.
+1) The Install-ASRProvider.psm1 module can be downloaded from my <a href="https://github.com/jbernec/AzureSiteRecovery/blob/master/Install-ASRProvider.psm1" rel="noopener" target="_blank">GitHub repository</a>.
+It must be copied to the PowerShell modules folder on the local host machine.
-2) Copy the ".\AzureSiteRecoveryProvider.exe"
-file to a local folder on the Hyper-V host that matches the $Path variable value in the Install-ASRProvider.psm1 module.
+2) Download the ".\AzureSiteRecoveryProvider.exe" file from "<a href="https://aka.ms/downloaddra" rel="noopener" target="_blank">https://aka.ms/downloaddra</a>"(Microsoft could change this link at anytime) and copy the file to a local folder on the Hyper-V host that matches the $Path variable value in the Install-ASRProvider.psm1 module.
-3) Ensure internet access is available on the Hyper-V.
+3) Ensure internet access is available on the Hyper-V Host.